bhumilakum/linux-server-configuration/README.md

     ```cmd
     sudo pip install virtualenv
     ```
-  * Change to the itemCatalogApplication directory.
+  * Change to the catalog directory.
   * Give name to the virtual environment
     ```cmd
     sudo virtualenv venv